Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/raster/rgb_renderer/README.md

 <h2>How to use the sample</h2>

 <p>Choose one of the stretch parameter types.
-The other options will adjust based on the chosen type.</p>
+The other options will adjust based on the chosen type.
+Add your
+inputs and press the Update button to update the renderer.</p>

 <h2>How it works</h2>